 Rolling stock for Ottawa LRT Stage-2

 Contractor Rideau Transit Group (RTG) will deliver 38 Alstom Citadis light rail vehicles (LRVs) for the extension project.
-The LRVs will be equipped with onboard communications and train control components.
-RTG will be responsible for building, testing and operation of the vehicles.
+These will be equipped with onboard communications and train control components.
+RTG will also be responsible for the building, testing and operation of the vehicles.

 RTG will also expand the Belfast maintenance and storage facility (MSF) to accommodate the additional fleet to be added in Stage-2.
 The MSF will be expanded to house and maintain up to 66 LRVs.

 Investment for the Stage-2 extension

 The estimated investment for the three proposed extensions under Stage-2 is $3bn (excluding the cost of Trim extension and the Airport rail link), $1.09bn of which (including the cost of Trim extension and the Airport link) is being contributed by the Ontario government in partnership with the City of Ottawa.